jchernak96/jchernak96.github.io/_posts/2021-02-01-PFR-Scraping.md

 ## Creating a List of URLs to Scrape

 If you opened the linked page above, you would notice that each URL only contains a specific team and specific season.
 This means that to collect all of the injury data we will need a list of URLs for our future scraping function to run through.
 The key points in the URL are the <strong>PFR team abbreviation</strong> and the <strong>season of interest</strong> (data on PFR only goes back to 2009).

-<strong>never feed him after midnight</strong>
+First, we can start with assembling the list of team abbreviations.
+This is a little different than NFL Fast R abbreviations so if you don't recognize an abbreviation don't worry (Titans are oti which very confusing).

 HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).